PASARS-16

-PASARS-16 (ПАСАРС-16) is a Serbian mobile hybrid short-range surface-to-air missile system and anti-aircraft artillery system.
+The PASARS-16 (ПАСАРС-16) is a Serbian mobile hybrid short-range surface-to-air missile and anti-aircraft artillery system.
 Its missions include the protection of infantry, armoured mechanized and artillery units from low flying aircraft, cruise missiles, unmanned aerial vehicles, and other projectiles.
 Based on the FAP 2026BS/AV six-wheel drive general purpose off-road military chassis, the armoured rotary turret mounted at the rear of the vehicle is armed with a single barrel Bofors 40 mm anti-aircraft gun and one or more surface-to-air missiles, linked to either RPS-42 or modernized M85 Žirafa radars.

-PASARS-16 is designed by the Military Technical Institute.
-Serial production started in 2019, with armoured turret being constructed by Zastava TERVO, hydraulics and integration of the armaments being done by FAP and PPT Namenska, and final assembly being carried out by Srboauto.
+The PASARS-16 was designed by the Military Technical Institute.
+Serial production commenced in 2019, with its armoured turret being constructed by Zastava TERVO, hydraulics and armaments integration being carried out by FAP and PPT Namenska, and final assembly completed by Srboauto.